gpslab/payload/README.md

 >
 > All fields specified in the payload must be exist.

+### Protected properties

-You can use protected fields for data.
-It's convenient to make the fields as read-only.
+You can use protected properties for data.
+It's convenient to make the properties as read-only.

 ```php
 class SimpleMessage extends PayloadMessage